Safety and Liveness of Quantitative Properties and Automata: Introduction

+We then generalize the safety-progress hierarchy to quantitative properties.
+We first define limit properties.
+For $\Val \in\{\Inf, \Sup, \LimInf, \LimSup\}$, the class of $\Val$-properties captures those for which the value of each infinite trace can be derived by applying the limit function $\Val$ to the infinite sequence of values of finite prefixes.
+We prove that $\Inf$-properties coincide with safety, $\Sup$-properties with co-safety, $\LimInf$-properties are suprema of countably many safety properties, and $\LimSup$-properties infima of countably many co-safety properties.
+The $\LimInf$-properties generalize the boolean persistence properties of~\cite{ChangMP93}; the $\LimSup$-properties generalize their response properties.
+For example, \textit{AvgRespTime} is a $\LimInf$-property.

+We continue with introducing quantitative liveness and co-liveness, and prove that their relations with quantitative safety and co-safety further preserve the classical boolean facts.
+In particular, we show that in every value domain there is a unique property which is both safe and live, and then as a central result, we provide a safety-liveness decomposition that holds for every quantitative property, i.e., every quantitative property is the pointwise minimum of a safety and a liveness property.
+We also prove that, like for boolean properties, there exists a liveness-liveness decomposition for every nonunary quantitative property.
+Moreover, we provide alternative characterizations of liveness for quantitative properties that have the ability to express the least upper bound over their values, namely, supremum-closed.
+For such properties, we show that a property is live iff for every value $v$, the set of executions whose value is at least $v$ is live in the boolean sense.

-In contrast to general quantitative properties, these quantitative automata use functions on the totally-ordered domain of the real numbers (as opposed to a more general partially-ordered domain).
-In addition, quantitative automata have the restriction that only finitely many weights (those on the automaton transitions) can contribute to the value of an execution.
-These constraints allow us to provide alternative, simpler characterizations of safety for properties defined by quantitative automata.
-In particular, we show that, for totally-ordered value domains, a quantitative property is safe iff, for every value $v$, the set of executions whose value is at least $v$ is safe in the boolean sense.
-The total-order restriction also allows us to study quantitative safety through the lens of topological continuity.
-In particular, we characterize safety properties as continuous functions with respect to the left-order topology of their totally-ordered value domain.
-Moreover, we define the safety of value functions and show that a value function is safe iff every quantitative automaton equipped with this value function expresses a safety property.
-For example, $\Inf$ is a safe value function.
-Pushing further, we characterize discounting properties and value functions as those that are uniformly continuous and show that it characterizes the conjunction of safety and co-safety.
-For example, $\DSum$ is a discounting value function, therefore both safe and co-safe.
+Second, we focus on quantitative automata (\cref{sec:preliminaries2,sec:ConstFuncProb,sec:safety,sec:liveness}).
+In contrast to general quantitative properties, these automata use functions on the totally-ordered domain of the real numbers (as opposed to a more general partially-ordered domain).
+Quantitative automata also have the restriction that only finitely many weights (those on the automaton transitions) can contribute to the value of an execution.
+In this setting, we carry the notion of safety (resp. co-safety, discounting) from properties to value functions, and show that a value function is safe (resp. co-safe, discounting) iff every quantitative automaton equipped with this value function expresses a safety (resp. co-safety, discounting) property.
+For example, $\Inf$ is a safe value function, and $\DSum$ is a discounting value function, therefore both safe and co-safe thanks to our characterization in the general setting.